buttonpushertv/buttonpusherTTRPG/01-Campaigns/Test Campaign Ladonia/05-Atlas/States/5-Histhepia/30-Magritia County/Saros.md

 [[Test Campaign Ladonia Home]] | [[Test Campaign Ladonia-Linked Atlas]] | `=link(this.stateName)` | `=link(this.provinceName)`

 %% If you want to place the image for the Burg in the Map(Interactive) window below, you can use Fantasy Map Generator's link to Watabou's Fantasy City or Village Generator - see the `infobox` link or the `burgMapLink` URL up in the properties of this note.
 You can save the map image somewhere in the vault (`91-Assets/your_campaign_subfolder`, for instance) and it will show up in this window.
+The name for this image is pre-populated with info from the JSON Import.
+The filename should be the Burg's id value and the Burg's burgName - both available up in the frontmatter.

+You may also use the Meta-Bind button at the bottom of the callout to open the burgMapLink in a browser window and save it there.
+On clicking that button, you will open the Burg's URL (City or Village) and then it will set this Burg's index and name on the clipboard like this: {id}-{burgName} - you can then just paste that in to the file name field of the save file dialog window, once you navigate to the vault folder you want to save them into.

 There is an elaborate method (see [[JSON Import How To#Wrangling FMG Burg Maps]]) to save all the maps so you can have them locally and make use of the data that was placed here on import from the JSON.%%

 > [!metadata|map]- Burg Map (Interactive)
 > ```leaflet